NAT - Network Address Translation

 With NAT we have another possibility: All incoming packets going to port 80 will be redirected to port 8080.
 The command is:

-# (local net at eth0, proxy server at port 8080)
+#(local net at eth0, proxy server at port 8080)

-$> iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 \
+$>iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 \ -j REDIRECT --to-ports 8080

 Of course a HTTP-Proxy at port 8080 needs to be up and running.
 Maybe some special configurations (or even a special compilation) are needed for your proxy server in order to support transparent proxying.
 Disadvantages of transparent proxying are the higher CPU load (especially for really large networks) and some problems with old or very simple browsers.